bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

-1. Explain the differences between `client-side routing` and `server-side routing`.
 1. What does HTTP stand for?
 1. What does CRUD stand for?
 1. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.